centrica-engineering/muon/docs/component-guidance/cta.md

 ### Scale

-[Fitts' law](https://lawsofux.com/fittss-law/) can be applied to understand that touch-targets such as the ```cta``` should be large enough for users to accurately select them, have ample spacing between them, and be positioned in an area of the UI that allows them to be easily used.
+[Fitts' law](https://lawsofux.com/fittss-law/) can be applied to understand that touch-targets such as the `muon-cta` should be large enough for users to accurately select them, have ample spacing between them, and be positioned in an area of the UI that allows them to be easily used.
 That is, the distance between a user's task/attention area and the task-related button should be kept as short as possible.

 Fast movements and small targets = increased errors.
 We should look to prevent errors.

 ### Accessibility

 The minimal target size recommended by WCAG 2.1 is 44px sq for a touch device.
-The ```cta``` meets this requirement.
+The `muon-cta` meets this requirement.

 Ref: <https://www.w3.org/WAI/WCAG21/Understanding/target-size.html>